When Are Business Taxes Due? All the Deadlines You Need To Know About

 January 15th:

-This date is a deadline for payments of the estimated taxes of an individual or business entity's fourth quarter for the previous year.
-The people who need to complete the following forms are those who are completing self-employment and income taxes for owners of what is known as pass-through business entities.
+This date is a tax deadline for payments of the estimated taxes.
+They're taxes due from an individual or business entity for the fourth quarter of the previous tax year.
+The individuals who need to complete the following tax forms are those who are filing income and self-employment taxes for owners.
+It is commonly known as a pass-through entity.

-A pass-through business entity is a company or other such legal entity, where the income flows through the company directly to investors or owners and, as such, the income of the entity is treated as the same as investor or owner.
+Pass-through business entities are those where the business income flows through the company directly to investors or owners.
+As such, the business's income is treated the same as that of the investor or owner.
 These include:

-You can either send the Form 1040-ES by mail and pay the estimate that way, use the Electronic Federal Tax Payment System (EFTPS), or use IRS direct pay to pay online.
+You can either send the Form 1040-ES by mail and pay the estimated taxes that way.
+You can also use the Electronic Federal Tax Payment System (EFTPS) or use IRS Direct Pay to pay online.

 January 31st:

 The 941 and the 940 are slightly different from the rest, as they report on different things.
-The 941 is for reporting social security tax, income tax, and Medicare tax that has been withheld from your employees’ paychecks in the fourth quarter of the previous year.
-The 940 reports on the annual Federal Unemployment Tax Act tax liability for yourself.
+The Form 941 is for reporting Social Security and Medicare taxes, income tax, and Medicare taxes.
+These are withheld taxes from your employees' paychecks in the fourth quarter of the previous year.
+The Form 940 reports on the annual Federal Unemployment Tax Act tax liability for yourself.
+Unemployment taxes are usually paid only by employers.

 March 1st:

-Before, you sent 1099’s to the recipients, but now this is the deadline for sending copies of your 1099s directly to the IRS.
-However, this is only for paper copies, as electronic copies are not sent until the 31st March.
-When you send off those 1099s, make sure to attach a 1096 as well.
-This summarizes the information in the return when they are mailed to the IRS, so they are easier to process:
+This is the due date for sending copies of your 1099s directly to the IRS.
+This date is only for paper copies, as electronic copies are not sent until later.
+When you send off those 1099s, make sure to attach a Form 1096 as well.

 March 15th:

-This deadline is for LLCs and partnerships to report on and send a Form 1065 and for S corporations to report on and send a Form 1120-S for the previous calendar year.
-If the company is a pass-through business entity, then this is also the deadline for partners and shareholders to send a copy of a Schedule K-1, which shows their share of the entity’s losses and incomes.
+This business tax deadline is for LLCs and partnerships to report on and send a Form 1065.
+It is also for S corporations to report on and send a Form 1120-S for the previous calendar year.
+If the company is a pass-through business entity, then this is also a different deadline.
+It is the deadline for partners and shareholders to send a copy of a Schedule K-1.
+This shows their share of the entity's losses and incomes.

-If it is apparent that you cannot complete these returns in the given time, then you can fill and send a Form 7004 by this date, which would be a request for a 6-month extension.
+You may not be able to complete these income tax returns in the given time.
+Then, you can fill out and send a Form 7004 by this date, requesting a 6-month tax extension.

 March 31st: